jasylwong/full_stack_open/PERSONAL_NOTES.md

   - The tests require the tested system to be running, so add a script to the backend package.json:
     - "start:test": "cross-env NODE_ENV=test node index.js"
     - and make sure we run this rather than "npm run dev"
-  - When we run it (in the frontend since that's where we installed it), it creates a Cypress directory
+  - When we run the script "npm run cypress:open" (in the frontend since that's where we installed it), it creates a Cypress directory
-  - It uses Mocha under the hood, so we can use describe, it etc
+  - It uses Mocha under the hood, so we can use describe, it, etc
   - It allows use of Cypress commands such as cy.visit, cy.contains etc
   -